What is Farm Safety and how does it benefit Manitoba farmers?

 While all farmers agree that working safely is important for their business, family members and staff, few have taken steps to control the hazards that exist and effectively manage the risks.
 Farmers across benefit from Manitoba Farm Safety because they have a trusted and reputable source of farm safety information and support services to help them get started in managing workplace safety and health.

-Funding provided through the Canadian Agricultural Partnership (CAP) and Keystone Agricultural Producers (KAP) enables the FSP to provides safety services and training for all Manitoba farmers.
+Funding provided through the Canadian Agricultural Partnership (CAP) and Keystone Agricultural Producers (KAP) enables Manitoba Farm Safety to provide safety services and training for all Manitoba farmers.
 Safety training is delivered at a low cost and is specifically designed for the unique needs of the agriculture industry.
 The services provided by KAP’s farm safety specialist are free, confidential and do not obligate a producer to take any recommended action.

 Ways that KAP’s farm safety specialist can help producers: